Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 ## to review created columns
 View(cleanData)
-## the result showed in the first picture of this section.
+## the result showed in the [xxxxxxxxxxxxxxxxxxxxxxxxxx] picture of this section.

 ## Note: when working with datetime, must check if difftime is below zero or not,
 ## or it is less than certain observed values like if it is less than 3 minutes,